Upcycled Bowling Ball Yard Art - Weekend Yard Work Series

 Stick the contact paper onto the ball, taping off around the surrounding areas to avoid overspray.

-Mix up a small amount of Plaster of Paris, fill the thumb hole with the mixture, and stick the bent end of the wire antenna into it.
-Be quick, it sets up very quickly!
+Fill the thumb hole of the bowling ball with the Plaster of Paris and stick the bent end of the wire into it.
+Be quick, Plaster of Paris begins hardening very quickly!

 Posted by: Tania | Little Vintage Cottage